 MOD

-32.21A 2) When acknowledging receipt of a distress alert sent by DSC8, the acknowledgement in the terrestrial services shall be made by DSC,radiotelephony or narrow-band direct-printing telegraphy as appropriate to the circumstances, on the associated distress and safety frequency in the same band in which the distress alert was received, taking due account of the directions given in the most recent versions of Recommendations ITU-R M.493 and ITU-R M.541.
-(WRC-07)
+32.21A 2) When acknowledging receipt of a distress alert sent by DSC8, the acknowledgement in the terrestrial services shall be made by DSC or radiotelephony on the associated distress and safety frequency in the same band in which the distress alert was received, taking due account of the directions given in the most recent versions of Recommendations ITU-R M.493 and ITU-R M.541.
+(WRC-23)

-Reasons: NBDP has been deleted by the IMO from the GMDSS, with the exception of MSI on certain frequencies which are contained in Appendix 15.
+Reasons: NBDP has been deleted by the IMO from the GMDSS, with the exception of MSI on certain frequencies which are contained in RR Appendix 15.
 Therefore, acknowledging receipt of a distress alert by NBDP should be excluded.
 However, acknowledge receipt by DSC or radiotelephony should be retained.

 MOD